My daughter has always been in love with wisteria.

 The best time to prune a wisteria, since it blooms on new growth, is during the late winter period.
-The vines are all bare so you can clearly see what you are doing.
-So right now is a perfect time.
-Right now in Ohio is NOT too good since it is snowing and the wind chill is horrible.
-But, imagine that, the weatherman is predicting 57°F for Friday, so try and figure out this weather pattern, eh?
+The vines are all bare then so you can clearly see what you are doing.
+So right now is not a perfect time since it is currently blooming.
+I am located in Ohio so you may be into your blooming period already.
+But once the blooming is over if you have some rogue vines.

-What she does, or should I say has her husband do, is prune off the smaller vines coming from a main branches.
-New growth will occur from those cuts and keep your vines more denses and compact.
+What she does is prune off the smaller vines coming from a main branches.
+New growth will occur from those cuts and keep your vines more dense and compact.
 You can also trim after flowering to direct vines where you prefer them to grow.
 Trim off the long “whips” since they are just a rogue looking for trouble. 😉 Great info here on Pruning Your Wisteria.

 Do you have a wisteria?
 How do you control its growth over your support structure?
 Don’t you just love the “twistiness” of it?